Replica Symmetry Breaking in Short-Range Spin Glasses: Theoretical Foundations and Numerical Evidences: The Infinite Volume Pure States

+where $s$ denotes a generic state (pure or a mixture) and $\nu(s)$ is a measure on the states.
+This measure is called the \emph{metastate} and it is the generalization of the measure $\mu(\lambda)$ defined in Eq.~(\ref{eq99}).
+This construction may be generalized took the products of more expectations values.

-In this way we find a natural measure $d\mu(\lambda)$ over the extremal states.
-This measure is called the {\em metastate}.
-The results of the RSB Ansatz imply that the set of states on which this measure is concentrated cannot be countable.
+The results of the RSB Ansatz imply that the set of states on which this measure $\mu(\lambda)$ is concentrated cannot be countable.
 Indeed if that was the case the previous formula could be written as

 and the probability of finding two configurations in the same pure state would be given by

 But we have shown in the previous discussion that the RSB theory predicts that the overlap distribution in the state $\rho^{B-G}_{J}$ (the quenched state) is a delta function at zero overlap, so that the probability of finding two configurations in the same pure state must be zero, in contradiction with the previous formula.